Planning your stuff

 Who am I?

-Your “stuff” means what is present in your life.
+Your “stuff” is what you presently do in your life.

 And what you do is intimately linked to who you are.

-Did you select what matters to you before you undertake any planning?
+Do you consider what matters most to you before undertaking any significant planning?

-If not, consider doing it or at least beginning to.
-Thinking your life project thoroughly is important.
+If not, consider doing so.
+Thinking thoroughly about your life project is vitally important.

 Start planning your “stuff” from your actual situation, without racking your brains.